Australian and New Zealand Childhood Arthritis Risk factor Identification Study (ANZ CLARITY)

 Saliva collection instructional video

-This video shows the collection instructions for the Oragene.DNA OG-575 Assisted Collection kit for collecting DNA from saliva.
-Some geographic restrictions may apply.
+This video shows how to use the Oragene.DNA OG-575 Assisted Collection Kit to collect DNA from saliva.
+Please note: geographic restrictions may apply.

 Research team